After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-1 night in a desert camp, including dinner and breakfast
+1 night in a desert camp with dinner and breakfast

 -